abisxir/alasgar/README.md

 ...
 ```
 As you [see](https://abisxir.github.io/alasgar/step9/build) now, our cube is shaded by three different kinds of lights, not that much ugly anymore.
 However, our scene with just one cube is boring.
-Before we add another objects to our scene, let us see how we can access components when we program an entity.
+Before we change some properties on the scene, let us see how we can access components when we program an entity.

 Access components